matthewstokeley/inlineandlove/README.md

 ### In-line and love

-"click to edit" template-based inline-editing.  still a private release.
+"click to edit" template-based inline-editing.

 0.0.4